-You can confirm which country a salon is recognised with by checking out the FIAP Patronage site at http://patronages.fiap.net/salons.html
+You can confirm which country a salon is recognise with by checking out the FIAP patronage site at http://patronages.fiap.net/salons.html

-A circuit will comprise of more than one salon, each having identical sections, so that the photographs you submit will be passed from one salon to another and can then gain acceptances and awards in each salon.
+A Circuit will be comprised of more than one Salon, each having identical sections, so that the photographs you submit will be passed from one salon to another and can then gain acceptances and awards in each salon.
 Sometimes the different salons are registered to different countries as well.
 It is possible to have multiple acceptances for an image in a circuit, and there might be more than one country involved, they all count.
 But a circuit can only count as “one salon”

-8 images entered in circuit of 3 salons with 2 countries holding the salons:
+- Eight images entered in circuit of three salons with two countries holding the salons:

-Image (a) was accepted in 2 of the 3 salons.
+- Image (a) was accepted in two of the three salons.

-Image (b) was accepted in all 3 salons.
+- Image (b) was accepted in all three salons.

-The results of this circuit are: 6 acceptances, 2 countries, 1 salon.
+The results of this circuit are: six acceptances, two countries, one salon.

 Recommendations for FIAP recognitions are processed through the FIAP Liaison Officer for each country and can only be applied for all together once a year.

 It has been our practise to start asking for drafts at the end of June so we can have a quick check that you are on the right track.
-At this time you will be asked to fill out an application form for a “Photographers card” and then later on closer to the end of October, we will get the other forms sorted out.
+At this time you will be asked go online and register for a “Photographers card” and then later on, closer to the end of October, we will get the other forms sorted out.
 The final sets of completed dossiers will be sent to FIAP at the end of October.